infinispan/infinispan-designs/Conflict-resolution-perf-improvements.md

     - Performance degrades rapidly as the size of the cluster increases

 2. Centralised CR
-    - On merge the coordinator of the majority partition is responsible for comparing all cache entities
+    - The merge coordinator is responsible for comparing all cache entities
         - In a distributed cache, this requires the coordinator to retrieve all segments from both partitions in order to compare them
     - User triggered CR occurs on the node the request is made